vasanthkumar7/weather-app-using-python/README.md

 this weather use an api from openweathermap so this may change over time

-check out this website to get own free api key-https://openweathermap.org/api
+check out this website to get own free api key-https://openweathermap.org/api and subscribe to current weather data and then there will an api key copy that

+then add your api key to this link to make request:- http://api.openweathermap.org/data/2.5/weather?q="+cityname+"&appid=apikey

 to make it work in your computer